Pinafore/nlp-hw/tfidf/README.md

 Improving the Vocabulary
 =============

-We want to get rid of the
+We want to get rid of the unknown tokens, so rather than doing whitespace tokenization, we'll use BPE to discover what the words are for our TF-IDF approach.
+But because TF-IDF is pretty simple, let's implement that first completely before jumping into BPE.

 What to Do
 =============